a-sit-plus/signum/README.md

 ### Do check out the full manual with examples and API docs [here](https://a-sit-plus.github.io/signum/)!
 This README provides just an overview.
-The full manual is more comprehensive, has separate sections for each module, and provides a full API documentation.
+The full manual is more comprehensive, has separate sections for each module, provides examples, and a full API documentation.

 ## Using it in your Projects